 These instructions will guide you in developing a preliminary map of the SFAM site described in Section 3.4.
 This can be done on a digital or printed map, however the ORWAP and SFAM Map Viewer has been designed specifically for this purpose.
-The site map will be helpful for answering Value questions in the office and for locating the approximate location of assessment area boundaries in the field.
+The site map is needed for regulatory purposes to show the approximate and relative locations of the PA, PAA and EAA (Section 6.4), for answering Value questions in the office and for locating the approximate location of assessment area boundaries in the field.
 The PAA and EAA both use average BFW in determining their extent and this can only be generally estimated in the office.
 Once on site, users should take accurate measurements and physically lay out the PA, PAA, and EAA using measuring tapes and flags.
-Note that two site maps, one showing an aerial photo and a second a 7.5' topo map, illustrating the approximate PA, PAA, and EAA boundaries are required when submitting an SFAM Assessment for regulatory purposes.
+Note that two site maps, one showing an aerial photo and a second a 7.5' topographic map, illustrating the approximate PA, PAA, and EAA boundaries are required when submitting an SFAM Assessment for regulatory purposes.